manoa-mentoring/manoa-mentoring.github.io/index.md

 This milestone is managed by the [Manoa Mentoring GitHub Project Board M1](https://github.com/orgs/manoa-mentoring/projects/1/views/1).

+### Milestone 2:
+This milestone is managed by the [Manoa Mentoring GitHub Project Board M2](https://github.com/orgs/manoa-mentoring/projects/2).

 ## Team
 Manoa Mentoring is developed and maintained by Roger Tulonghari, Grace Madson, Hazelle Limos, Robert Maddox, and Hau'oli O'Brien.